kazgar/spam_classifier/README.md

 ### Approach

 The biggest challenge in this problem is (surprise, surprise) - how to parse and encode emails such that those encodings can encapsulate features that distinguish spam emails from regular ones.
-I chose rather simple approach, namely <b>Bag of Words (BoW)</b>, the count-based version).
+I chose rather simple approach, namely <b>Bag of Words (BoW)</b>, the count-based version.

 In short: